yehudasa/rgw-object-broker/README.md

 To kick off deployment, run `gk-cluster-deploy/deploy/cluster/gk-up.sh` The script has a number of configurable variables relative to GCE Instance settings They can be found in `deploy/cluster/lib/config.sh`  These can be overridden inline with `gk-up.sh` or as environment variables.
-To run the script with out pausing run`gk-up.sh -y`.
+To skip configuration review, run`gk-up.sh -y`.

 Runtime takes around 5 to 10 minutes
 Go get some coffee.

-Alternatively, you can manually deploy the GCE portion by following [these instuctions](//TODO) // TODO
+Alternatively, you can manually deploy the GCE portion by following [these instuctions](docs/manual-gce-deployment.md)

 When deployment completes, commands to ssh into the master node and the URL of the CNS Object Broker will be output. **Note the URL and PORT.**